-3.1 months.
-That’s the average sales ramp up time, according to research by The Bridge Group.
+Over three months.
+According to research by The Bridge Group, that’s the average sales ramp-up time.
 It may not sound like much time, but when you consider that SDRs only remain in their role for an average of 1.8 years and that the median turnover rate is 20%, 3.1 months is a very long time for an SDR not to be carrying a full quota.

 Frankly, it’s too long.
 And we need to stop accepting this as the norm.

-While it was unavoidable in the past, new technology has recently entered the market that makes drastically shorter ramp times possible.
+While it was unavoidable, new technology has recently entered the market, making drastically shorter ramp times possible.
 We, as an industry, can do better.

 Not only do ramp times cost companies in terms of productivity and revenue, but they also put a considerable strain on Sales Managers.
 They’re constantly repeating themselves, trying to drill in sales lessons while also worrying about finding ways to increase pipeline and revenue.
 At first glance, these issues appear to be separate.
-But the reality is that decreasing inside sales ramp up time is not only the key to helping SDRs carry quota sooner.
-It’s also the key to more revenue, lower churn among reps and a better work-life balance for sales leaders.
+However, the reality is that decreasing inside sales ramp-up time is not the only key to helping SDRs carry quotas sooner.
+It’s also the key to more revenue, lower churn among reps, and a better work-life balance for sales leaders.

 It’s time to stop settling for three-month ramp times.
-45 days is the ideal ramp time.
-With the right plan and technology in place, it’s more than achievable.
+The ideal ramp time is 45 days; with the right plan and technology in place, it’s more than achievable.

-While you likely already have a general onboarding plan in place for all the employees at your company, it’s important to have a specific plan for sales onboarding that considers the unique needs of your company and its new reps.
+While you likely already have a general onboarding plan for all your company’s employees, it’s important to have a specific sales onboarding plan that considers your company’s unique needs and its new reps.

 Aim for Comprehension, Not Memorization